ThomasWorkOnline/Quark/README.md

 ## On MacOS
 1. After cloning this repository, run the script `GenMakefile_MacOS.sh` located under `Scripts/Macos`.
-2. Navigate to the project root directory and type `make config=dist` to build the application for release mode *or* `make config=debug` for debug mode.
+2. Navigate to the project root directory and type `make config=dist` to build the application for distribution mode *or* `make config=debug` for debug mode.

 3. Run `GenInclude_MacOS.sh`.
 This will generate the `include` directory alongside the `lib` and `vendor` folders.
 *NOTE: `GenInclude_MacOS.sh` will only copy files, so make sure the application is compiled for your desired platform.*